vickydevo/PMKK-DEVOPS/Classes/week8/ansible/Intro-setup-ansible.md

 ![Image](https://github.com/user-attachments/assets/b09a99c5-a322-4ec6-8e1a-2703d7184006)

 This matrix provides details about supported Python versions, operating systems, and dependencies for different Ansible-Core releases.
-### Alternative Installation Methods

-Ansible can be installed in various ways depending on your operating system and requirements.
-Refer to the [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#) for detailed instructions.

 ### Setting Up Ansible Using WSL on Windows